 So we’ve covered 7 allowable expenses that you can (and should) be claiming on your Self Assessment tax return wherever possible if you’re working from home.

 You can even claim many of these expenses if you’re employed by somebody else and don’t submit a Self Assessment return.
 But the process works a little bit differently if you’re claiming these expenses as an employee.

 Either way, all of these expenses are worth exploring.
-You’d be shocked how quickly they all add up and how much they can lower your annual tax bill.
+You’d be shocked at how quickly they all add up and how much they can lower your annual tax bill.

 But don’t forget to keep records and receipts, and don’t take all of these allowable expenses for granted.
 Every once in a while, HMRC will change the rules around certain expenses or how much you can claim for certain things like car mileage.

 So, when in doubt, you should always consult an accountant or contact HMRC directly to make sure that the items you’re planning to claim for are indeed allowable expenses.